Kirata kingdom: Kiratas as a Mlechha tribe

 Kiratas were mentioned along with Pulindas and Chinas, Hunas, Pahlavas, Sakas, Yavanas, Savaras, Paundras, Kanchis, Dravidas, Sinhalas and Keralas.
 All these tribes were described as Mlechha tribes.
 Here they were described as the protectors of sage Vasistha and his cow against the attack of the king Viswamitra.
 (1,177).

 Territories of Kiratas

-Kirata territories extended along the eastern Himalayan belt of the mountain ranges.
+Kiratas territories extended along the eastern Himalayan belt of the mountain ranges.